Private, In-Home Tutoring in Harrison Township, Michigan

-SchoolTutoring Academy’s tutoring programs for Harrison Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Harrison Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Harrison Township, Michigan is served by the L’Anse Creuse Public Schools district.
 Facilities in the district include ten elementary schools, four middle schools, and two high schools.
 The school system uses a curriculum that is aligned to the national Common Core standards as well as state-developed frameworks and is based on Best Practice strategies.
 This curriculum is taught by highly qualified teachers who use proven methods to ensure success for each student.